Skip to Content

 • Occasional: Invertebrates

 This species is a seasonal migrant, making movements that align with prey availability and breeding conditions.
 It carries the name of Swedish naturalist Johan August Wahlberg, honoring his contributions to natural history.
-Conservationists monitor Wahlberg’s Eagle as a species reflective of ecological changes, ensuring that this agile predator remains an integral part of Africa’s diverse avian community.
+Conservationists monitor Wahlberg’s Eagle as a species reflective of ecological changes, ensuring that this agile predator remains integral to Africa’s diverse avian community.

 Golden Eagle